Particle and thermal transport through one dimensional topological systems via Lindblad formalism: Introduction

 For the study of thermal transport, we note that differentiating the thermodynamic definitions of the thermal current related to the work and heat \cite{de2018reconciliation,hewgill2021quantum} helps resolve the concern on the thermodynamic consistency of the local (position basis) form of the Lindblad equation in the literature \cite{purkayastha2016out, cattaneo2019local, stockburger2017thermodynamic, levy2014local}.
 For example, there are multiple ways of defining the thermal current in open quantum systems \cite{asadian2013heat,hewgill2021quantum, prosen2010exact}.
 Reference \cite{asadian2013heat} presents two different expressions of the thermal current of a linear chain, one derived at the boundary and one derived in the bulk.
 As explained in Ref. \cite{hewgill2021quantum}, the expression at the boundary contains both heat and work while the one in the bulk is directly from heat.
 Here we will focus on the thermal current associated with heat in our discussion of thermal transport.

 Our results will show a topological suppression of particle and thermal transport of the SSH model due to the localized edge states.
 In contrast, topological properties of the Kitaev chain do not have significant influence of particle and thermal transport within the Lindblad formalism.
 We will show the difference comes from the dependence of their topological properties on the bandwidth and the form of their edge states.
 We mention that particle transport of the SSH model has been studied using the Green's function method~\cite{Pineda22}, showing edge-state signatures in the local density of state.
 Meanwhile, the Kitaev chain has been studied using the Green's function method~\cite{Leumer21}, quantum Langevin equation plus Green's function~\cite{Bhat20}, and Green's function plus master equation~\cite{Jin22} to show maps of the conductance and by linear response theory~\cite{Quan22} to analyze thermoelectricity.
-Moreover, studies of thermal transport through class harmonic systems described by classical Langevin equations have shown suppression of the thermal conductance due to the emergence of localized edge modes~\cite{Chien18} and geometry-based circulation~\cite{Dugar19}, and localized edges states have been observed in heat diffusion through mechanical systems~\cite{Qi22}.
+Studies of thermal transport through classical harmonic systems described by classical Langevin equations have shown suppression of the thermal conductance due to the emergence of localized edge modes~\cite{Chien18} and geometry-based circulation~\cite{Dugar19}.
+Moreover, localized edges states have been observed in heat diffusion through mechanical systems~\cite{Qi22}.
+Our exact results will clarify the correspondence between specific topological properties and transport phenomena via the two concrete examples.

 The rest of the paper is organized as follows.
 Sec.~\ref{sec:Linblad} outlines the Lindblad formalism and its application to the study of quantum transport in the two exemplary topological systems.
 Sec.~\ref{sec:current} shows the correlations functions that lead to the particle and thermal currents.
 Sec.~\ref{sec:result} presents the suppression of transport due to the edge states in the SSH model.
 Transport in the Kitaev chain, in contrast, is shown to be dominated by the bandwidth and insensitive to topological effect.
 Sec.~\ref{sec:conclusion} concludes our study.
 Some derivations are summarized in the Appendix.